 If you have an agent, your agent will reach out to local agents notifying them of the open house, giving them an opportunity to bring any buyers during that time.

 If you have listed without an agent, you’ll be responsible for all the responsibilities of setting up an open house.

 These responsibilities include:

 - Following up with prospective buyers

-The most difficult part of the home selling process with an inherited house is making sure all family members are on board.
+The most difficult part of the home-selling process with an inherited house is making sure all family members are on board.

 It’s important to have a clear sell price in mind and to set reasonable expectations.

 The last thing you want would be a great offer from a buyer to fall through because of disagreements in the family.
-Thoroughly discuss sell price, possible repairs, and method of sale before listing the home.
+Thoroughly discuss sell price, possible repairs, and the method of sale before listing the home.

 The last element to account for during the sales process is that you are on the hook for the expenses while the home is on market.

 This is where the decision to sell your home with an agent or FSBO really counts.
 If you list the home yourself and the process takes longer than expected, your costs will start to accumulate.